Castelnau-d'Auzan

 Castelnau-d'Auzan (/fr/; Gascon: Castèthnau d'Eusan) is a former commune in the Gers department in southwestern France.
 On 1 January 2016, it was merged into the new commune Castelnau-d'Auzan-Labarrère.

 Geography

 A picturesque little village on the river Gélise on a crossing of roads, 26 km east of the city of Condom in the Gers bounding the departments Lot-et-Garonne and the Landes.
-It benefits of a privileged situation on the fringe the Landes forest in the middle of an agreeable and fertile region.
+It is located on the fringe of the Landes forest in the middle of a fertile region.
 The village lies on the water parting between the Gélise and the Izaute and occupies the emplacement of an ancient castle.

 The geographical situation is agreeable: the Atlantic coast on one side and on the other side the ski resorts of the south of France are by car only a distance of 145 km (2 h 15 min).

 History

 The name Castelnau d'Auzan means: "Château Neuf in the land of Éauzan".
 The castle disappeared, but here and there in the village some remains are still visible.